stijsseling/community-widgets/widgets/arr-releases-by-erkston/README.md

 - `show-grabbed` - will show the grab status and removes the overview/description.
 Still available upon hovering the thumbnail.

+- `timezone` - change `"-04"` to your timezone, eg: +9 will be `"+09"`.
+Must have quotes.

+- `interval` - If set will only show items for the given interval in days.
+For "upcoming" it's days to look ahead, otherwise it's within past X days.

+- `sort-time` - If set to `asc` (ascending time) will invert the default sort direction `desc` (descending time).

 - `cover-proxy` - This can be done through your proxy manager of choice.
 For Nginx Proxy Manager specifically, inside the `Advanced` tab:
     ```nginx
     location /radarrcover/ {